karmab/kcli/docs/index.md

 If using tcp protocol instead, you will need to configure libvirtd in your remote libvirt hypervisor to accept insecure remote connections.

-You will also likely want to indicate default libvirt pool to use (although as with most parameters, it can be done in the default section).
+You will also likely want to indicate default libvirt pool to use (although as with all parameters, it can be done in the default section).

 The following parameters are specific to libvirt: